 In the few years since he started in the Digital graduate stream, Jason's already grown his career in exciting directions - and is doing genuinely exciting and innovative work in a field he's so passionate about.

 There are a few steps you'll need to take to apply for our Graduate Program - and to begin growing your career at Australia Post.
+Applications are open 19 February 2018 to midnight AEST 18 March 2018 for the 2019 Graduate Program.

 But before you start your application, make sure you check out our eligibility criteria.